uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 To run, build and test locally:

-1. Copy the tdr-realm-export.json from the tdr-configuration repository into the tdr-auth-server directory
+1. Copy the [tdr-realm-export.json](https://github.com/nationalarchives/tdr-configurations/blob/master/keycloak/tdr-realm-export.json) from the tdr-configurations repository into the tdr-auth-server directory
 2. Navigate to the cloned repository: `$ cd tdr-auth-server`
 3. Build the TDR theme:
-    * If npm is not installed install [nvm](https://github.com/nvm-sh/nvm) in root directory
+    * If npm is not installed install [nvm](https://github.com/nvm-sh/nvm#intro) in root directory
     * Once nvm is installed run: `[root directory] $ nvm install 14.9`
     * Run the following commands in the root directory:  `[root directory] $ npm install` and `[root directory] $ npm run build-theme`
         * this will compile the theme sass and copy the static assets to the theme `resource` directory